 Rather than jump on the Comet clone bandwagon, a manufacturer in New Zealand created a double surface flex-wing with an even flatter glide when flown fast.
 See Shark in Graeme Bird’s hang gliders.

 In 1980, racing yacht designer Rory Carter, who lived and worked on the Isle of Wight off the central south coast of England, together with New Zealand sailmaker Graham Deegan, manufactured the Ultralight Products Comet under licence.
 Carter and Deegan were both also hang glider pilots and designers.

-The Magic and then the K-series hang gliders were considered the best in the world and were the gliders chosen by top pilots.
+The Airwave Magic, derived from the Comet, and then the K-series hang gliders were considered the best in the world and were the gliders chosen by top pilots.

 While in ‘first world’ countries the era of building your own hang glider was long over, adventurous individuals in other parts of the world carried on that lost art.
 Vijay Sulakhe, who started by building bamboo hang gliders at 20 years old in India, was one.

 Vijay also built a power trike with a twin Yamaha 135cc engine for this wing.
 Photos of that along with some of his other various flying machines appear on his flickr albums; see under External links later on this page.

 In an extraordinary contribution to the hang gliding world, Bob Rouse combined sculpture with serious research into low-speed flight.
 The accompanying images are based on some in his book Selected Works 1982 to 1998.

 The photo on which this image is based was the December 1983 hang gliding calendar photo.
 Hang gliding’s principal technical author Dennis Pagen devoted one of his series titled Hang Gliding Design considerations to bob Rouse’s Aquila.
 Aquila is Latin for eagle, apparently.